 All the revenues arising from Securities Financing Transactions, such as securities lending shall be returned to the relevant Portfolio following the deduction of any direct and indirect operational costs and fees arising.
 Such direct and indirect operational costs and fees (which are all fully transparent), which shall not include hidden revenue, shall include fees and expenses payable to securities lending agents engaged on behalf of a Portfolio from time to time.
 Such fees and expenses of any securities lending agents engaged on behalf of a Portfolio, which will be at normal commercial rates together with VAT, if any, thereon, will be borne by the relevant Portfolio.
-Details of Portfolio revenues arising and attendant direct and indirect operational costs and fees as well as the identity of any specific securities lending agents engaged on behalf of a Portfolio from time to time shall be included in the Portfolio's annual reports.
+Details of Portfolio revenues arising and attendant direct and indirect operational costs and fees as well as the identity of any specific securities lending agents engaged on behalf of a Portfolio's annual reports.